Board Responsibility & Liability

 - The

-cybersecurity unemployment rate is near zero percent and is projected to
+cybersecurity unemployment rate is near 0% and is projected to

 remain there for the foreseeable future.
 (Cybersecurity Ventures)